 You don’t have a whole lot to fear from millipedes.
 For most people they are more of an annoyance than anything, especially if you have a ton of them around.
 The millipedes that are found in the U.S. are generally harmless to people and pets.
 That being said, there are people and animals out there who do suffer bad reactions when they come in contact with them.
 But for the most part, they’re just deemed disgusting.
 The biggest issue most people have to worry about is that when millipedes die, they have a tendency to ooze some rather stinky fluids.
 Also, you have to be careful squishing them, as their inner juices can and do stain.

 Many good pesticides can be readily found online, through pest control companies, or at local gardening stores.
 The most widely available forms of millipede pesticides are aerosol sprays, powders or dusts, residual granules, and liquid sprays.
-If you like the aerosol idea, I would recommend: Invader Aerosol (active ingredient propoxur, sold at Amazon), CB Borid Turbo (active ingredient boric acid), or CB Intruder HPX (active ingredients cyfluthrin and pyrethrins).
+If you like the aerosol idea, I would recommend Ortho home defense, a tried-and-true product from a good manufacturer (find it here on Amazon).
+Other options include CB Borid Turbo (active ingredient boric acid), or CB Intruder HPX (active ingredients cyfluthrin and pyrethrins).
 If you prefer powders or dusts, I would suggest: Drione Dust (active ingredients pyrethrins, piperonyl butoxide, and amorphous silica gel), Delta Dust (active ingredient deltamethrin), or MotherEarth D (active ingredient diatomaceous earth).
 For granules, look for: Demand G (active ingredient lambda-cyhalothrin), or EcoExempt G (active ingredient plant oil [hexa-hydroxyl]).
 And finally, for liquid sprays, look into: Cyper WP (active ingredient cypermethrin), Talstar P (active ingredient bifenthrin), or Suspend SC (active ingredient deltamethrin).

 Best Natural Millipede Control Methods